Additional Info

 Will my grades suffer if I become an active member in Phi Theta Kappa?

 No!
 Our members typically maintain their academic success levels.
 In fact, your grades may actually improve.
-If you begin having problems in one of your subjects help is a member away!
+If you begin having problems in one of your subjects, help is a member away!

 How much of my time will being a member of Phi Theta Kappa require?

-You may be as active as you desire.
-Many of our members join just for the transcript stamp, the seal on their diploma and the scholarship opportunities.
-That is completely acceptable.
-To ensure that honor students are as well rounded as possible we encourage you to support Phi Theta Kappa’s four hallmarks of fellowship, leadership, service, and scholarship (all of which are highly regarded y universities and potential employers).
+To ensure that honor students are as well rounded as possible, we encourage you to support Phi Theta Kappa’s four hallmarks of fellowship, leadership, service, and scholarship (all of which are highly regarded by universities and potential employers).
 Active membership will ensure that you develop in all of these areas.
-Your activity level, however is completely up to you.
+Your activity level, however, is completely up to you.

 Am I too old to join Phi Theta Kappa?